 - 3.1.
 The Transport and Infrastructure Committee may make recommendations on the following matters to the Combined Authority Board (reserved matters): - (1) The Local Transport Plan - (2) Bus Strategy - (3) Transport budget, including any transport levy - (4) Annual programme of strategic transport projects - (5) Creation of the key route network - (6) Delegation of passenger transport functions to delivery partners, - (7) Business Cases for key priority projects identified in the Business Plan or - (8) Any other matters reserved to the Combined Authority Board - 3.2.
 The committee shall exercise the Combined Authority's functions for the following: - 3.2.1.
-Oversee the development and maintenance of the Local Transport Plan and Bus Strategy and any other key strategies reserved to the Combined Authority Board, including overseeing consultation and engagement processes, and making recommendations to the Board.
+Oversee the development and maintenance of the Local Transport Plan and Bus Strategy and any other key strategies reserved to the Combined Authority Board, including overseeing consultation and engagement processes, and making recommendations to the Board. - 3.2.2.
+Oversee the development of all business cases for key priority projects as identified in the Business Plan.
+All business cases for

-- 3.2.2.
-Oversee the development and approve all business cases for key priority projects as identified in the Business Plan.
-All business cases for priority projects require Cambridgeshire and Peterborough Combined Authority Board approval. - 3.2.3.
+- priority projects require Cambridgeshire and Peterborough Combined Authority Board approval. - 3.2.3.
 Approve the commissioning of feasibility studies to be funded from the transport feasibility study fund.
 This is unallocated budget for in-year determination of spend. - 3.2.4.
 Ensure all programmes and projects are within the scope of the strategic and budget framework approved by the Board. - 3.2.5.
 Oversee the development and approve transport policies and programmes not reserved to the Combined Authority Board. - 3.2.6.
 When appropriate, ensure effective engagement and consultation is in place and can be evidenced. - 3.2.7.
 Approve the commissioning of delivery partners where this is required and authorise the staged release of budget for transport and infrastructure projects in the Business Plan and funded from allocation within the Medium Term Financial Plan. - 3.2.8.
 Monitor the delegation of passenger transport functions to delivery partners. - 3.2.9.
 Ensure all programmes and projects comply with the Assurance Framework and are monitored and evaluated in line with the Monitoring and Evaluation Framework. - 3.2.10.
 Monitor agreements with the Minister or strategic highways companies for the exercise of functions relating to the strategic network. - 3.2.11.
 Oversee strategic relationships with national bodies (Network Rail), utility providers and other key stakeholders. - 3.2.12.
 Matters initiated by the committee can be referred up to the Board for decision.

-3.2.13.
+- 3.2.13.
+Review matters related to the CAM scheme prepared by the Greater Cambridge Partnership and make representations to the GCP Executive Board related to CAM matters. - 3.2.14.
 The Combined Authority Board may decide to refer further individual matters to the committee.